In college, I made a weird experiment.

 Another example: Remember that story when I told one company that I’m flexible and hard working?
 They expected me to be like that.
 But I failed (maybe I wasn’t that flexible that time).
 Of course, I learned from that experience.
 But I could have prevented it by just telling them the truth (although that time, I wasn’t sure whether or not I know the truth about my own capabilities).

-There’s no right or wrong, I guess.
+There’s no right or wrong.
 Because I wouldn’t be able to learn vital things in life had I not made mistakes.
 I’m glad that those are not catastrophic mistakes though.

-Instead, tell the truth about who you are and what you’re capable of.
+Instead, tell the truth.
 I think that is way much better and less stressful.